Jean-Marc Mormeck: 2007: regaining cruiserweight titles

 In their rematch, Mormeck regained the WBA and WBC titles back from Bell (Bell lost the IBF title over a dispute from the organization) by unanimous decision on 17 March 2007.

 In the first defense of his second title reign, Mormeck lost his WBA, WBC and lineal cruiserweight titles as he was bested by mandatory challenger and knockout specialist David Haye on 10 November 2007.
 Mormeck was dropped heavily in the 7th round after being hit by a strong right from Haye.
 Although Mormeck rose up just in time, the referee realized that he was dazed and in no condition to go on, which caused the contest to be stopped and Haye winning the fight by knockout.

 2009–2010: heavyweight

 On 17 December 2009, Mormeck made his return to the ring after a two-year layoff, fighting for the first time as a heavyweight, against Vinny Maddalone.
 He outpointed the veteran heavyweight over 8 rounds.

-Mormeck fought Uzbek heavyweight and WBA#7 Timur Ibragimov (30-3-1, 16 KO) on 2 December 2010, at Halle Carpentier, Paris.
+Mormeck fought Uzbek heavyweight and WBA #7 Timur Ibragimov (30–3–1, 16 KOs) on 2 December 2010, at Halle Carpentier, Paris.

-Mormeck started slowly but dominated the middle rounds to win a split decision (116-112, 116-111, 113-115).
+Mormeck started slowly but dominated the middle rounds to win a split decision (116–112, 116–111, 113–115).